elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your PostgreSQL server:

-- The server host address where the PostgreSQL is hosted.
+- The server host address where the PostgreSQL server is hosted.
-- The port where the PostgreSQL is hosted.
+- The port where the PostgreSQL server is hosted.
-- The username the connector will use to log in to the PostgreSQL.
+- The username the connector will use to log in to the PostgreSQL server.
-- The password the connector will use to log in to the PostgreSQL.
+- The password the connector will use to log in to the PostgreSQL server.
-- The database name where the connector will query data.
+- The database name the connector will query.
 - SSL certificate if you want to establish secured connections.

 #### Configure PostgreSQL connector